SkillsUnion/tamkeen-software/docs/4-devops/devops/branching-strategies.md

 Gitflow can be used for projects that have a scheduled release cycle and for the DevOps best practice of continuous delivery.

 Branches:
-1. Main branch - Stores the official release history.
+1. Main - Stores the official release history.
-2. Develop branch - Serves as an integration branch for features.
+2. Develop - Serves as an integration branch for features.
-3. Feature branch - Each new feature should reside in its own branch.
+3. Feature - Each new feature should reside in its own branch.
 Feature branches use `develop` as their parent branch instead of `main`.
 When a feature is complete, it gets merged back into `develop`.
 Features should never interact directly with `main`.
-4. Release branch - Created once the `develop` branch has enough features for a release or a release date is approaching.
+4. Release - Created once the `develop` branch has enough features for a release or a release date is approaching.
 No new features can be added after this point—only bug fixes, documentation generation, and other release-oriented tasks should go in this branch.

 Once it's ready to ship, the `release` branch gets merged into `main` and tagged with a version number.
 In addition, it should be merged back into `develop`, which may have progressed since the release was initiated.